MohitGoel92/Microsoft-Excel/README.md

 ## Working with Excel Templates

-Templates allow us to reuse structures (tables, charts, formulas .. etc) which enables us to efficiently perform preset/standardised tasks.
-A realistic applicastion of this is sending across reports and dashboard to clients which are standard and
+Templates allow us to reuse structures (tables, charts, formulas .. etc) which enables us to efficiently perform preset or standardised tasks.
+A realistic application of this is sending across reports or dashboards to clients or within the company, which involves updating periodical reports with new data.
+In many companies for a data analyst, this is considered standard practice.

+Excel standard templates can be found by selecting *File* -> *New*, and either selecting from the templates presented or searching from the search bar.
+Once selected, we simply click on the create button.

+**Note:** If we are to create our own template, when saving the workbook save it as an *Excel Template*.
+This option can be found when selecting *Save As* -> *Browse* -> *Save as type*.